 ProfessionalsAlexia D. Korberg

 Alexia Korberg is a partner in the Litigation Department, where she specializes in complex civil litigation.
 She represents clients in high-stakes commercial disputes across a range of industries, including private equity, banking, media, energy, insurance, technology, and biomedicine.
-She has extensive experience in state and federal courts, at both the trial and appellate levels, and in arbitration.
+Alexia has significant trial experience and practices in both state and federal courts, including at the appellate levels, and in arbitration.

 Alexia's first career was in private equity, and she applies her concomitant understanding of finance, securities, and business to all of her commercial representations.